erjk009/tap-jump-pwa-fixed/README.md

-# Tap Jump PWA - Play Store ready package
+Final Tap Jump package with integrated graphics.
+Upload to GitHub Pages or convert to APK via PWABuilder.

-This package includes an updated manifest with description, id, orientation, categories and a screenshot for PWABuilder/Play Store use.
+How to run locally: open index.html in browser.